- We advise you to exercise a high degree of caution in Gabon because of the high levels of crime.

 Natural disasters, severe weather and climate

-The rainy season is from October to December and February to May when flooding occurs and some roads may become impassable.
+The rainy season is from October to mid-December and mid-February to May when flooding occurs.
+During this period some roads may become impassable without the use of a four-wheel drive vehicle.
+You should monitor local weather reports, especially during these periods.
 If a natural disaster occurs, follow the advice of local authorities.

 For general information and tips on travelling with children see our Travelling with Children page.